autoSteve/ha-solcast-solar/ADVOPTIONS.md

 }
 ```

 Changes to this file will be detected in near-real time, changing code behaviour.
 The impact of that changed behaviour may only be seen at forecast or estimated actuals update.
-For other changes, setting `reload_on_advanced_change` can be set to `true` (see below), so that things like dampening modelling and entity set up can occur on reload.
+For other changes, `reload_on_advanced_change` can be set to `true` (see below), so that things like dampening modelling and entity set up can occur on reload.

-The impact of not restarting will vary by advanced option, and you are left to decide when the outcome should occur; this is advanced, and _you_ are expected to be advanced about option application.
+The impact of not restarting will vary by advanced option, and you are left to decide when the outcome should occur.
+This is advanced, and _you_ are expected to be advanced about option application.
 If you're unsure then just set `reload_on_advanced_change` while testing.

 Support for these advanced options will be limited.
 (Well, "support" for this integration is limited at the best of times.
 You expect it, yet we are not obliged to provide it; we endeavour to.)